-It’s a bird.
-It’s a plane.
-No, it’s a drone—possibly one of Speedbird Aero’s drones en route to deliver pizza or medicine.
-Brazil’s Speedway Aero takes delivery methods to the sky and is changing the delivery industry with its stellar drones-as-a-service offerings.
+It’s a bird… It’s a plane… No, it’s a drone—possibly one of Speedbird Aero’s drones en route to deliver pizza or medicine.
+Speedbird Aero, a startup based in Brazil, is taking delivery methods to the sky and is transforming the delivery industry with its stellar ‘Drones-as-a-Service’ offerings.

-Since then, Speedbird Aero has performed thousands of flights for its customers, such as iFood in Brazil who uses Speedbird Aero’s drone services to deliver food from restaurants and supermarkets.
+Since then, Speedbird has performed thousands of flights for its customers, such as iFood in Brazil who uses Speedbird’s drone services to deliver food from restaurants and supermarkets.

-Not only are they revolutionizing the delivery industry, Speedbird Aero is advancing the drone industry.
+Not only are they revolutionizing the delivery industry, Speedbird is advancing the drone industry.
 These are not remote-controlled drones.
-Speedbird Aero’s drones are automated by software using coordinates, GPS, sensors and LiDAR.
-The transport is managed by Speedbird Aero’s operators who monitor the deliveries and the drones are equipped with specialized software created by Speedbird for routing, safety and automated take-off and landing.
+Speedbird’s drones are automated by software using coordinates, GPS, sensors and LiDAR.
+The transport is managed by Speedbird’s operators who monitor the deliveries and the drones are equipped with specialized software created by Speedbird for routing, safety and automated take-off and landing.
 For instance, the operator gives the commands like “start mission” or “abort mission.”

-Speedbird Aero’s innovations are impressive.
-Not only do they offer drones-as-a-service, but they design and build the drones in-house and develop the navigation systems to operate the drones.
+Speedbird’s innovations are impressive.
+Not only do they offer Drones-as-a-Service, but they design and build the drones in-house and develop the navigation systems to operate the drones.

-“We don’t sell drones, we offer drones as a service,” said Mauro Hassan Tanure, mechanical engineer at Speedbird Aero.
+“We don’t sell drones, we offer drones as a service,” said Mauro Hassan Tanure, mechanical engineer at Speedbird.

 Since joining the company in September of 2020 as the lead mechanical engineer for the DLV-1 program, Tanure said things have progressed quickly.
 For starters, the company has grown in size from five people to 30.
 They have also set their sights higher, as it were, increasing their monthly design and build volume with plans to produce 30 drones a year starting in 2022.
 Plus, they plan to expand their reach beyond Brazil and will be testing out flying drones in other countries—with the flight still monitored from Brazil.